lordecaii/JARVIS-PC-Assistant/README.md

 pip install speechrecognition edge-tts pygame wikipedia openai python-dotenv Microsoft Edge must be installed on your system (required for TTS).
 OpenAI API Key
-The .env file is included in the folder.
-Replace the placeholder with your real key from OpenAI: textOPENAI_API_KEY=sk-proj-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Get your key at: https://platform.openai.com/account/api-keys Installation
+Create an .env file inside the folder.
+Replace the placeholder with the actual key you received from OpenAI: textOPENAI_API_KEY=sk-proj-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX Get your key at: https://platform.openai.com/account/api-keys Installation